pytools4dart/pytools4dart/README.md

 ## Requirements
 **pytools4dart** is based on [DART](http://www.cesbio.ups-tlse.fr/dart/index.php#/) radiative transfer software that has to be installed (before or after installing pytools4dart).
 [DART](http://www.cesbio.ups-tlse.fr/dart/index.php#/) is free software under proprietary license.
+It is available for Linux (32/64 bits) and Windows (32/64 bits).
 To download DART software please [sign up](http://www.cesbio.ups-tlse.fr/dart/index.php#/getDart), login and fill the license resquest in GET DART section of [DART website](http://www.cesbio.ups-tlse.fr/dart/index.php#/).

 *TO BE COMPLETED*
 ## Installation